mddazure/azure-vwan-microhack/README.md

 ![image](images/scenario-4-edit-shared.png)

 To let the Branch route propagate accross to the East US Hub, the Branches setting in the Propagations tab of RT-Shared-we must be updated.
 Edit RT-Shared-we, click the Propgations tab.
-Under Branches (Site VPN/ExpressRoute/User VPN) ensure both deafult and Shared are selected.
+Under Branches (Site VPN/ExpressRoute/User VPN) ensure both default and Shared are selected.
 Click Create.

 ![image](images/scenario-4-edit-branch.png)